Breast Cancer Fundraising Ideas, Events & More

 One popular way to raise funds for medical expenses or Breast Cancer research (or other illnesses with no known cure), is to host a “For the Cure” event.
 You can create this kind of theme with any type of fundraising event.
 You raise fundraising dollars by having participants collect online donations on your peer-to-peer fundraising website and you also charge an admission fee to attend the event.

-In order to be most successful in your fundraising efforts, make sure to organize an event that will appeal to your audience.
-Breast cancer fundraisers often target women, since they are most aware of the threat of the disease.
+To be most successful in your fundraising efforts, make sure to organize an event that will appeal to your audience.
+Breast cancer fundraisers often target women since they are most aware of the threat of the disease.
 With this in mind, you may want to consider creating an event that spreads awareness to the audience most at-risk, while making the activities fun for women.

 Cook For The Cure Events

 Cook for the Cure events work especially well for school fundraisers or for churches and community organizations where members are actively involved.
 Since food is an important aspect of health and healing, be sure to focus your event on healthy eating and lifestyle choices.
 Though it could be profitable, selling cookies and hot dogs doesn’t align with your mission of supporting breast cancer awareness.
 Remember that hosting mission-driven fundraising events will boost your organization’s credibility.
 There are various options to choose from which will allow your supporters to enjoy time with friends and neighbors while raising money for a good cause:

 - Bring in chefs from local restaurants to do sampling and demonstrations of healthy cooking.
 Include a silent auction with donated restaurant gift certificates and cooking-themed items.